trenskow/keyd/README.md

 # Options

-All methods support options, which is an object as the last parameter.
+All methods supports options, which is provided as an object as the last parameter.

 The table below shows the supported key(s).

 | Name | Default value | Description |
 |:-----|:--------------|:------------|